Nina Wang will: Feng Shui master Chan jailed for 12 years

 A court ruled two years ago that her estate would go to charity.

 The BBC's Juliana Liu in Hong Kong reports that during the trial the jurors heard many lurid and colourful stories about the unlikely couple.

-They were told, for example, that Chan first wooed Nina Wang, who was then one of Asia's richest women, with a head massage.'No remorse'
+They were told, for example, that Chan first wooed Nina Wang, who was then one of Asia's richest women, with a head massage.